FATelarico/ctv-network/NetworkAnalysis.md

 Relational event data contains information about exact times during which the nodes interact.
 This is commonly observed for e-mail, radio, and other communications.

 - `r pkg("rem")` and `r pkg("relevent")` both contain functions to fit and simulate dyad-oriented relational event models.
-But only `r pkg(relevent")` can estimate event sequence data without time stamps.
+But only `r pkg("relevent")` can estimate event sequence data without time stamps.

-- `r pkg("goldfish")` offers functions to fit and simulate actor-oriented dynamic network actor models and dyad-oriented relational event models as described in Stadtfeld et al. (2017: `r doi:("10.1177/00811750177092")`).
+- `r pkg("goldfish")` offers functions to fit and simulate actor-oriented dynamic network actor models and dyad-oriented relational event models as described in Stadtfeld et al. (2017: `r doi("10.1177/00811750177092")`).

 ### Discrete observations

-The following packages are focused on modeling series of networks, also known as panel data.
+The following package are focused on modeling series of networks, also known as panel data.

 - `r pkg("tergm")` a set of extensions for `r pkg("ergm")` for fitting and simulating discrete-time models for series of networks (or a long-term equilibrium of a discrete-time network process) where each time step is modeled as a draw from an ERGM conditional on the prior time steps.